jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 Mastic has two modes of operation, i.e., Weighted Heavy-Hitters
 {{weighted-heavy-hitters}} and Attribute-Based Metrics
-{{aggregation-by-labels}}.
+{{attribute-based-metrics}}.
 We describe one applications of interest for each mode.

 ### Network Error Logging {#NEL}